-The Broadcaster was the Telecasters original name, and this set of pickups recreates the tone of the very first commercialized version of this iconic guitar, minus the noise.
-The most impressive part is that this is a passive pickup, as opposed to an active one, which are the typical choice for reducing noise.
+The Broadcaster was the Telecasters original name and this set of pickups recreates the tone of the very first commercialized version of this iconic guitar, minus the noise.
+The most impressive part is that this is a passive pickup as opposed to an active one, which are the typical options for reducing noise.

 We started our tests by trying out the bridge pickup in clean.
 The tone we got was vintage Tele, with all that bite and twang but without the sometimes excessive noise.
-In this position you can play country and 60s rock convincingly, and with the added benefit of low noise.
+In this position, you can play country and ’60s rock convincingly, with the added benefit of low noise.

 Verdict: The Mojo Tone Broadcaster Quiet Coil Pickups are a fantastic choice for vintage tone that sounds like the original but is noise-free.
 This passive set of pickups replicate the Broadcaster tone from 1950 with precision and authenticity.

-Tele-type guitars feature different single coils and humbucker pickup configurations.
-Among Fender and Squire teles, the most common ones include S-S, H-S, S-H, and even H-H. There are also those that offer coil switching via a push-pull knob in order to offer even more versatility – once you move into tele copies by other manufacturers, you see all kinds of variations.
+Tele-type guitars feature different single-coils and humbucker pickup configurations.
+Among Fender and Squire Teles, the most common ones include S-S, H-S, S-H, and even H-H. There are others that offer coil switching via a push-pull knob for further versatility.
+If you check out Tele copies by other manufacturers, you’ll see all kinds of variations.

-However, in this article, we’ve focused exclusively on single coil pickups as they typically offer the simplest installment process.
-Also, the S-S configuration is the original, as well as the one that offers the most authentic Tele twang.
+However, in this article, we’ve focused exclusively on single-coil pickups as they typically offer the simplest installation process.
+Also, the S-S configuration is the original, which offers the most authentic Tele twang.

 The magnet type used has a massive impact on the performance of the pickup.
 That is true for both single-coils and humbuckers.

 The most common magnet for pickup construction is Alnico.
 They feature a combination of iron, cobalt, nickel, and copper.
-These different components allow for varied types of Alnico magnets, and that has a direct impact on the tone.
+These different components allow for varied types of Alnico magnets and that has a direct impact on tone.

 Alnico V is the go-to choice for traditional rock tones.
-They deliver an edgy tone that is hotter than Alnico II or III.
-Alnico V also features slightly warmer tones than other magnets, making them a favorite for lead guitar as well, especially on the bridge position of a Tele.
+They deliver an edgy tone that’s hotter than Alnico II or III.
+They also feature slightly warmer tones than other magnets.
+This makes them a favorite for lead guitar as well, especially on the bridge position of a Tele.

-Although they are not as common today, Alnico III tends to be best for the bridge position as they offer a clean sound.
+Although not as common today, Alnico III tends to be best for the bridge position, offering a clean sound.
 Some players like to use Alnico II magnets pickups for the bridge and Alnico III for the neck, for a smooth and versatile Tele tone.

 Ceramic magnets can work nicely for modern tones, but are not as popular as Alnico magnets, especially for Teles.
 This magnet type produces a tighter low end, as well as a higher output than Alnico.

-This higher output results in a more aggressive tone, making them popular among metal guitarists, which typically do not play Tele-type guitars.
+This higher output results in a more aggressive tone, making them popular among metal guitarists who don’t typically play Tele-type guitars.

 Tele-type guitars remain one of the most popular and sought-after electric instruments in the world.
-It is quite common for players to buy an affordable Tele and replace the original pickups with models that deliver much better tone and response.
+It‘s quite common for players to buy an affordable Tele and replace the original pickups with models that deliver much better tone and response.

-To recap our choices, the Seymour Duncan Quarter Pound is our Top pick.
+To recap our favorites, the Seymour Duncan Quarter Pound is our Top Pick.
 With a higher output and great versatility, these pickups offer an authentic Tele for the modern player.

 The Fender Deluxe Drive is our Budget Option.
-With classic Tele twang and tone, this set comes from the original Telecaster makers.
+With classic Tele twang and tone, this set comes from the original makers of Telecaster.

 The Seymour Duncan Zephyr Silver is our Editor’s Choice.
-Made with the best components, this set of pickups is for the discerning professional that wants top-notch quality and is willing to pay for it.
+Made with the best components, these pickups are for the discerning professional who wants top-notch quality and is willing to pay for it.